phpMussel/phpMussel/_docs/readme.en.md

 Scanning of file uploads is automated and enabled by default, so nothing is required on your behalf for this particular function.

-However, you're also able to instruct phpMussel to scan for files, directories or archives that you implicitly specify.
-To do this, firstly, you'll need to ensure that the appropriate configuration is set in the `phpmussel.ini` file (cleanup must be disabled), and when done, in a php file that's hooked to phpMussel, use the following function in your code:
+However, you're also able to instruct phpMussel to scan specific files, directories and/or archives.
+To do this, firstly, you'll need to ensure that the appropriate configuration is set in the `phpmussel.ini` file (`cleanup` must be disabled), and when done, in a PHP file that's hooked to phpMussel, use the following function in your code:

 `phpMussel($what_to_scan,$output_type,$output_flatness);`

 - `$what_to_scan` can be a string, an array, or an array of arrays, and indicates which file, files, directory and/or directories to scan.
 - `$output_type` is a boolean, indicating the format for the scan results to be returned as.
-False instructs the function to return results as an integer (a returned result of -3 indicates problems were encountered with the phpMussel signatures files or signature map files and that they may possible be missing or corrupted, -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by php to execute the scan were missing and thus the scan failed to complete, 0 indicates that the scan target doesn't exist and thus there was nothing to scan, 1 indicates that the target was successfully scanned and no problems were detected, and 2 indicates that the target was successfully scanned and problems were detected).
+False instructs the function to return results as an integer (a returned result of -3 indicates problems were encountered with the phpMussel signatures files or signature map files and that they may possible be missing or corrupted, -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by PHP to execute the scan were missing and thus the scan failed to complete, 0 indicates that the scan target doesn't exist and thus there was nothing to scan, 1 indicates that the target was successfully scanned and no problems were detected, and 2 indicates that the target was successfully scanned and problems were detected).
 True instructs the function to return results as human readable text.
 Additionally, in either case, the results can be accessed via global variables after scanning has completed.
 This variable is optional, defaulting to false.
 - `$output_flatness` is a boolean, indicating to the function whether to return the results of scanning (when there are multiple scan targets) as an array or a string.
 False will return the results as an array.
 True will return the results as a string.
 This variable is optional, defaulting to false.

 Examples: